 What is Acupuncture role in the first trimester (Week 1 – Week 12) of the pregnancy?

-• Decreasing morning sickness
+• May decrease morning sickness

-• Nourishing the embryo/fetus
+• May nourish the embryo/fetus

-• Reduce stress
+• May reduce stress level

-• Increase overall health and well-being
+• May increase overall health and well-being

 3rd Trimester and overdue dates